gtscio/gleif-poc/verification-service/README.md

 LOG_LEVEL=INFO
 ```

-### Configuration Details
+**Configuration Options:**

-- **PORT**: The port number the service listens on (default: 5000)
+- **PORT**: Which network port the service uses (default: 5000)
-- **GLEIF_ROOT_AID**: The root AID for GLEIF trust anchor.
-Use `GLEIF_ROOT_AID_SIMULATED` for testing or the actual GLEIF AID for production
+- **GLEIF_ROOT_AID**: The main GLEIF identifier for trust verification.
+Use `GLEIF_ROOT_AID_SIMULATED` for testing, or the real GLEIF ID for production
-- **LOG_LEVEL**: Logging verbosity level (DEBUG, INFO, WARNING, ERROR)
+- **LOG_LEVEL**: How much detail to log (DEBUG, INFO, WARNING, ERROR)

+3. **Load GLEIF Trust Settings:**

-3. Set the trusted GLEIF root AID from the generated inception file for this run:
+For real verification, set the GLEIF root identifier from the generated setup file:

 ```bash
 export GLEIF_ROOT_AID=$(jq -r '.i' ../gleif-frontend/public/.well-known/keri/gleif-incept.json)
 ```

-4. Run the service:
+4. **Start the Service:**

 ```bash
 python app.py
 ```

-## Database Setup
+## Data Storage

-The verification service uses a persistent KERI database to store issuer key states.
-The database is automatically initialized on startup in the `./db` directory relative to the service root.
+The service maintains a database to keep track of issuer information and verification history.
+This database is set up automatically when the service starts, in a `db` folder within the service directory.

-- **Automatic Initialization**: The service creates the database directory and initializes the Baser database when started.
-- **Persistence**: The database persists across restarts, allowing the service to maintain verification state.
+**Key Points:**
+- **Auto-Setup**: No manual configuration needed - the database creates itself on first run
+- **Persistent Storage**: Information is saved between service restarts
-- **Location**: Database files are stored in `verification-service/db/`.
+- **File Location**: All data files are stored in `verification-service/db/`

-For production deployments, ensure the database directory has appropriate permissions and consider backup strategies for the database files.
+**For Production Use:** Make sure the database folder has proper security permissions and set up regular backups of the data files.

-## Real vs Simulated Operations

-The verification service supports both simulated and real KERI operations:
+## Testing and Production Modes

+The service can operate in different environments:

+**Current Setup (Real Verification):**
-- **Simulated Mode**: Deprecated.
-This service now verifies real credentials generated for each test run.
+- Uses actual GLEIF credentials generated for each test session
-- **Real Mode** (current behavior):
-  - Set `GLEIF_ROOT_AID` from the generated `gleif-incept.json` (`.i` field) before starting.
-  - The service loads inception events for GLEIF, QVI, and Legal Entity.
-Issuer discovery uses the generated `qvi-credential.json` to determine the QVI AID that authorized the Legal Entity credential.
-  - For deterministic tests, restart this service after credentials are generated so it boots with the fresh artifacts.

-### Credential Format

-Generated credentials store the signature as a single object at `p.d` (not an array), for example:
+- Loads real issuer information for GLEIF, QVI (Qualified vLEI Issuer), and legal entities
+- Finds the correct QVI issuer by checking the generated credential files

+**Credential Structure:**

+Credentials include a digital signature for verification:

 ```json
 {